arvidn/libtorrent/docs/manual.rst

    idle in a ``select()`` call most of the time.
 This thread runs the main loop that will send and receive data on all connections.

- * The second thread is a hash-check thread.
-Whenever a torrent is added it will first be passed to this thread for checking the files that may already have been downloaded.
-If there is any resume data this thread will make sure it is valid and matches the files.
-Once the torrent has been checked, it is passed on to the main thread that will start it.
-The hash-check thread has a queue of torrents, it will only check one torrent at a time.
+ * The second thread is the disk I/O thread.
+All disk read and write operations are passed to this thread and messages are passed back to the main thread when the operation compeltes.
+The disk thread also verifies the piece hashes.

- * The third thread is spawned by asio on systems that don't support non-blocking host name resolution to simulate non-blocking behavior.
+ * The third and forth threads are spawned by asio on systems that don't support non-blocking host name resolution to simulate non-blocking getaddrinfo().

 storage allocation